mustafamusse/Randoop-tutorial/randoof-tutorial/step2.md

 ## Creating the enviroment
-Start of by creating the java file that where the functions will be written

-This can be done by running the command in terminal.
+Start of by creating the java file that where the functions will be written, this can be done by running the following command in terminal.

 `touch Message.java`{{execute}}